Thanos420NoScope/Anedak/README.md

 Contracts used so far for the anedak token.
 Includes the token itself and the gas stations.

-## Instructions how deploying contracts
+## Instructions on how to deploy contracts

 ```
 SOON/MEDIUM